Northwest Territory: Northwest Indian War

 In March 1791, St. Clair succeeded Harmar as commander of the United States Army and was commissioned as a major general.
 He led a punitive expedition involving two Regular Army regiments and some militia.
 In October 1791 as an advance post for his campaign, Fort Jefferson (Ohio), was built under his direction.
 Located in present-day Darke County in far western Ohio, the fort was built of wood and intended primarily as a supply depot; accordingly, it was originally named Fort Deposit.
-One month later, near modern-day Fort Recovery, his force advanced to the location of Native American settlements near the headwaters of the Wabash River, but on November 4 they were routed in battle by a tribal confederation led by Miami Chief Little Turtle and Shawnee chief Blue Jacket.
+One month later, near modern-day Fort Recovery, his force advanced to the location of Native American settlements near the headwaters of the Wabash River.

+On November 4 they were routed in battle by a tribal confederation led by Miami Chief Little Turtle and Shawnee chief Blue Jacket.
 More than 600 soldiers and scores of women and children were killed in the battle, known as "St. Clair's Defeat" and many other names.
-It remains the greatest defeat of a US army by Native Americans in history, with about 623 American soldiers killed in action and about 50 Native American killed.
+It remains the greatest defeat of a US army by Native Americans in history.
+About 623 American soldiers were killed in action, and about 50 Native Americans were killed.
 Although an investigation exonerated him, St. Clair resigned his army commission in March 1792 at the request of President Washington, but continued to serve as Governor of the Northwest Territory.

-After St. Clair's ignominious defeat, In June 1792, President Washington tapped revolutionary war hero Major General "Mad" Anthony Wayne to avenge St. Clair and assert sovereignty over the western frontier.
+After St. Clair's defeat, In June 1792, President Washington tapped revolutionary war hero Major General "Mad" Anthony Wayne to avenge St. Clair and assert sovereignty over the western frontier.
 Wayne was commissioned to form a new army of 5120 professional soldiers, dubbed the "Legion of the United States".
 Wayne recruited and trained his army in Pennsylvania, and moved them to southwestern Ohio in fall of 1793.

 There they were joined by the Kentucky Militia under Major General Charles Scott.
 Over the next ten months, the armies marched north up the Great Miami and Maumee River valleys toward the Miami capital of Kekionga.
 Along the way Wayne's legion built a series of outpost forts including Fort Greene Ville, Fort Recovery and Fort Defiance.
 Fierce battles occurred around some of these but none of Wayne's forts were ever taken by the Native Americans.

-In mid 1794, the British built Fort Miamis near what is today Toledo, Ohio, to forestall Wayne's putative advance on the British stronghold at Detroit.
+In mid 1794, the British constructed Fort Miamis near what is today Toledo, Ohio, to forestall Wayne's putative advance on the British stronghold at Detroit.
 The final battle of Wayne's campaign occurred within the scope of this fort.
 The military campaign of Gen. Wayne against the Western Confederacy, who were supported by a company of troops from Lower Canada, culminated with victory at the Battle of Fallen Timbers in 1794.
 Following the battle, in fall 1794, Wayne's army marched unopposed to Kekionga where they constructed Fort Wayne, a defiant symbol of U.S. sovereignty in the heart of Native American Country.